A Kayaking Trip – San Josef Bay to Port Hardy

 By 1909 there were less than 60 people at Cape Scott.
 However, in 1913 another wave of settlers had arrived from other parts of Canada, the US and Europe to occupy the land that the government had opened for pre-emption.
 Some of them took up residence in the homes vacated by the Danes near Hansen Lagoon.
 Others took up land and built homes at Fisherman Bay and San Josef Bay with the population peaking at over 1000 in 1913.
 Eventually, the same hardships the Danes had experienced along with conscription for service in the First World War, brought an end to the second group of settlers as well.

-A few artifacts, decaying driftwood fences posts and remnants of old buildings being reclaimed by the forest are all that remains of these communities.
+A few artifacts, decaying driftwood fence posts and remnants of old buildings being reclaimed by the forest are all that remains of these communities.
 The only year-round residents remaining are the lighthouse keepers at the Cape Scott light station.

 The Kayaking Trip